As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 About Black Walnut Wood

-This tree blooms in late spring which lasts for only 2 weeks.
+This tree blooms in late spring, which lasts for only 2 weeks.

 Is Walnut Wood Expensive?